 Source: U.S. Department of Transportation

-See how driving can affect dementia.
+See how dementia can affect driving.

 Source: National Highway Traffic Safety Administration